PDM-Phan/Quiz_Myth/README.md

 # Quiz_Game

-> ### This is a quiz game made for a college project about mythological beings, the game have now has all the functions needed, ENJOY IT s2.
+> ### This is a quiz game made for a college project about mythological beings, the game have now all the functions needed, ENJOY IT s2.

 ## What i excepted to create with this project: